The following description and course documents are for the “Foundations of Financial Markets” course that I taught at East China Normal University.

 - Construct a basic security portfolio that satisfies a potential investor’s complex risk and return requirements.

 - Bodie, Kane, & Marcus.
 Essentials of Investments.
 McGraw-Hill.
-For a limited time, my students can download a PDF of the 7th edition here.

 - Ross, Westerfield, & Jordan.
 Fundamentals of Corporate Finance.
 McGraw-Hill.
-For a limited time, my students can download a PDF of the 6th edition here.

 If clicking the links doesn’t work, try turning off your VPN or right-clicking and “Save Link As…” or both.